 The 10 Most Common Mistakes Applicants Make in Video Responses

-Here are some of the most common mistakes that admissions teams want applicants to know about.
+Here are some of the most common mistakes that admissions teams want applicants to know.

 You’re over-prepared or over-coached